FHIRPath-QA: Executable Question Answering over FHIR Electronic Health Records: Experiments

 \subsection{Standard Model Comparison}

-We first evaluated the baseline performance and efficiency of three foundational models: OpenAI o4-mini, 4.1-mini, 4o-mini, and 4.1-nano.
-We selected o4-mini due to its strong reported performance in similar evaluations \cite{lee2025fhir}, 4.1-mini for its extended context length, 4o-mini as a broadly capable baseline model for comparison, and 4.1-nano for its small size.
-Each model was tested using both the retrieval-first and query-first architectures.
-Evaluations were conducted on the test split of the executed dataset, as detailed in \autoref{tab:dataset_stats}, to establish performance benchmarks for standard large language models (LLMs) on clinical FHIR tasks.
+Baseline performance and efficiency were first evaluated across four foundational models: OpenAI o4-mini, 4.1-mini, 4o-mini, and 4.1-nano.
+The o4-mini model was included due to strong reported performance in similar evaluations \cite{lee2025fhir}, 4.1-mini for its extended context length, 4o-mini as a broadly capable baseline for comparison, and 4.1-nano for its smaller size.
+Each model was tested using both retrieval-first and query-first architectures.
+Evaluation was conducted on the test split of FHIRPath-QA Benchmark, as detailed in \autoref{tab:dataset_stats}, establishing performance benchmarks for standard large language models (LLMs) on clinical FHIR tasks.